kzurawel/famicomparty/content/book/13-backgroundgraphics/index.md

 far apart, but if your backgrounds are more "busy" you will need to think carefully about where to change from one background palette to another.
-When you select a palette (by clicking any color within the palette) before placing a tile in the nametable display, NES Lightbox will update the underlying attribute table and update all tiles in the affected 2x2 area to use the new palette, which can help you identify potential attribute table clashes.
+When you select a palette (by clicking any color within the palette) before placing a tile in the nametable display, NEXXT will update the underlying attribute table and update all tiles in the affected 2x2 area to use the new palette, which can help you identify potential attribute table clashes.